sagnik3/sagnik3/README.md

 ## Hello, :wave:

-- I am a software developer that is interested in developing fullstack web apps and build cool things.
+- I am a software developer that is interested in developing fullstack web apps and building cool web apps.

 - Pronouns: he/him